Killing Ads in RSS Feeds in Vienna3 April 2012

 ~/Library/Application Support/Vienna.
 This is where you’ll store any custom styles and the CSS code that will block the ads.

-userContent.css, make a note of the filename as you’ll need it in step 5.
+userContent.css, make a note of the filename as you’ll need it later.

-- Copy the now-normal folder (from which you removed the “.viennastyle” extension) into the
+Copy this now-normal folder (from which you removed the “.viennastyle” extension) into the

-~/Library/Application Support/Vienna/Stylesfolder.
+~/Library/Application Support/Vienna/Styles folder you created earlier.
 You’ll note a CSS and an HTML file in that folder.

-userContent.csswith the filename noted in step 2, where applicable):
+userContent.css with the filename noted earlier, where applicable):

-- Restart Vienna.
-When you re-open Vienna, select the new style that you just installed instead.
+Once all this is done, save your changes, close all files, and restart Vienna.
+When you re-open Vienna, select the new style that you just installed.